Tax Managed Strategy 25

 Taking into consideration both the corporate tax (net of the refundable tax portion) and personal taxes, a total of $3,016 of taxes will be paid where the investment is sold and the cash subsequently donated versus no tax in the case of an in-kind donation.
 Thus, the total net tax savings of making an in-kind donation versus selling the investment and donating the proceeds is $3,016 in taxes paid at both the corporate and personal level.

-- Avoid triggering capital gains on the donated amount.
+- avoid triggering capital gains on the donated amount

-Corporations who are:
+Corporations that are:

-- Planning to donate to charity and give back to their community
+- planning to donate to charity and give back to their community

-- Looking for more flexibility in terms of how and when they donate
+- looking for more flexibility in terms of how and when they donate.

 To take advantage of the tax savings associated with in-kind corporate donating:

-- Work with the registered charity of your choice to donate an investment in-kind
+- Work with the registered charity of your choice to donate an investment in kind.